FabricMC/fabric-docs/develop/getting-started/migrate-mappings.md

   - Run the command in the root of your Gradle project.
   - Your migrated sources will appear in ```remappedSrc```.
 Verify that the migration produced valid migrated code.
   - Copy the sources from ```remappedSrc``` to the original folder.
 Keep the original sources backed up just in case.
-  - Update your gradle.properties file according to the instructions in [https://fabricmc.net/develop](the first site).
+  - Update your gradle.properties file according to the instructions in [the first site](https://fabricmc.net/develop).
   - Refresh the Gradle project in your IDE.
   - Check and update any Mixin targets that may be outdated.